 Massively Parallel Sequencing

-Confirm a diagnosis of a NSD in a pregnancy with clinically suggestive findings, such as increased nuchal translucency, cystic hygroma, and cardiac defects.
+Confirm a diagnosis of an NSD in a pregnancy with clinically suggestive findings, such as increased nuchal translucency, cystic hygroma, and cardiac defects.
+For a fetus with ultrasonographic abnormalities, genomic microarray should be ordered prior to the NSD panel.

-Noonan spectrum disorders (NSD) are a group of genetic syndromes caused by pathogenic germline variants in genes in the Ras/mitogen activated protein kinase (MAPK) pathway, which controls the cell cycle and cell differentiation.
+Noonan spectrum disorders (NSDs) are a group of genetic syndromes caused by pathogenic germline variants in genes in the Ras/mitogen activated protein kinase (MAPK) pathway, which controls the cell cycle and cell differentiation.
 The vast majority of causative variants increase pathway signaling; thus, the resulting syndromes exhibit phenotypic overlap and share a predisposition for developing malignancies.

 Disease Overview